DENTAL CROWNS, EDINBURGH

 - Cover a tooth that has had root canal treatment

-Dental Crown for Cosmetic Enhancement
+Dental Crowns for Cosmetic Enhancement

 A tooth crown consists of a full coverage “cap” that fits over the original tooth.
 Dental crowns strengthen a damaged tooth and also can be used to improve a tooth’s appearance, shape or alignment.
 Porcelain or ceramic crowns can be matched to the colour of your natural teeth.
 Porcelain is bonded to a metal shell and has been used to make crowns for decades.
 The metal core gives the crown strength and the porcelain gives the crown a cosmetically pleasing look.